v-jiaodi/chat-with-your-data-solution-accelerator/README.md

 !['Output from running azd up'](docs/endpoint.png)

 > NOTE: It may take 5-10 minutes for the application to be fully deployed.
-If you see a "Python Developer" welcome screen or an error page, then wait a bit and refresh the page.

 ### Deploying with existing Azure resources